Automate resources in your datacenter or cloud by using Hybrid Runbook Worker

 Hybrid Worker role

-For the Hybrid Runbook Worker to connect to and register with Log Analytics, it must have access to the port number and the URLs that are described in this section.
-This access is on top to the ports and URLs required for Microsoft Monitoring Agent to connect to Log Analytics.
+For the Hybrid Runbook Worker to connect to and register with Azure Monitor logs, it must have access to the port number and the URLs that are described in this section.
+This access is on top to the ports and URLs required for Microsoft Monitoring Agent to connect to Azure Monitor logs.

-If you use a proxy server for communication between the agent and the Log Analytics service, make sure that the appropriate resources are accessible.
+If you use a proxy server for communication between the agent and the Azure Monitor service, ensure that the appropriate resources are accessible.
 If you use a firewall to restrict access to the internet, you must configure your firewall to permit access.
-If you use the OMS gateway as a proxy, make sure it is configured for hybrid workers.
-For instructions on how to do this, see Configure the OMS Gateway for Automation Hybrid Workers.
+If you use the Log Analytics gateway as a proxy, ensure it is configured for hybrid workers.
+For instructions on how to do this, see Configure the Log Analytics gateway for Automation Hybrid Workers.

 The following port and URLs are required for the Hybrid Runbook Worker role to communicate with Automation: